 Symposia, Panels, & Lunch-N-Learns

-The family law center is dedicated to providing programming that expands students’ substantive knowledge and deepens their understanding of the field and practice of family law.
-Each year the center attracts nationally recognized speakers and presenters for its symposium on a current topic in family law.
-The center also educates students and the family law community about best practices, and new and emerging topics in family law with its monthly Lunch-N-Learn series.
-Additionally, the center plans a variety of panels throughout the year so students can speak directly with leading family law practitioners from both the public and private sectors about the practice of family law.
+The Family Law Center is dedicated to providing programming that expands students’ substantive knowledge and deepens their understanding of the field and practice of family law.
+Each year the Center attracts nationally recognized speakers and presenters for its symposium on a current topic in family law.
+The Center also educates students and the family law community about best practices, and new and emerging topics in family law with its monthly Lunch & Learn series.
+Additionally, the Center plans a variety of panels throughout the year so students can speak directly with leading family law practitioners from both the public and private sectors about the practice of family law.

 Domestic Violence Legal Clinic’s Self-Representation Assistance Project

 Through a partnership with the Domestic Violence Legal Clinic (DVLC), DePaul law students volunteer at DVLC’s Self-Representation Assistance Project or SRAP to assist petitioners seeking Emergency Orders of Protection in Cook County's Domestic Violence Court.
 Nearly 60 students volunteered with SRAP in 2016.
 During that year, SRAP worked on 434 cases for clients seeking Emergency Orders of Protection and filed 408 cases.
 Of these 408 cases, 348 or 85% received Emergency Orders of Protection.

 Along with the Pro Bono & Community Service Initiative and the Center for Public Interest Law, the Family Law Center recruits students for this meaningful pro bono project.
 Students from the College of Law’s Domestic Violence Practicum course also volunteer with SRAP.
 Additionally, the Family Law Center funds one to two law student interns at DVLC each summer.